AstroNvim/docs/docs/configuration/config_mechanism.md

     * If the `user.MODULE` module returns a table, then AstroNvim ignores `DEFAULT` and generates settings from the `MODULE` table.
     * If the `user.MODULE` module returns a function, then AstroNvim ignores `DEFAULT` and generates settings by executing the `MODULE` function.
+* If the module named `user.MODULE` doesn't exist, then AstroNvim obtains user settings from the `user/init.lua` file while looking for the `MODULE` variable in it.
+  * This is the single setting file case using the `user/init.lua` file as discussed before.
+  * If the `EXTEND` is `nil` (missing) or `true`, settings are extended:
+    * If the `MODULE` variable contains a table, then AstroNvim generates settings by calling the `vim.tbl_deep_extend("force", DEFAULT, MODULE)` function extending the `DEFAULT` table by the `MODULE` table.
+    * If the `MODULE` variable contains a function, then AstroNvim generates custom extended settings by calling the `MODULE` function with the `DEFAULT` as its argument.
+  * If the `EXTEND` is `false`, settings are overridden:
+    * If the `MODULE` variable contains a table, then AstroNvim ignores `DEFAULT` and generates settings from the `MODULE` table.
+    * If the `MODULE` variable contains a function, then AstroNvim ignores `DEFAULT` and generates settings by executing the `MODULE` function.
 * If neither the module named `user.MODULE` nor the variable named `MODULE` in the `user/init.lua` file exist, then AstroNvim generates settings from the